farhantanvir1/starter-hugo-academic-Farhan/content/post/working-as-a-judge-oklahoma-state-science-and-engineering-fair-2021/index.md

 ---
-title: Working as a judge Oklahoma State Science and Engineering Fair 2021
+title: Working as a judge for Oklahoma State Science and Engineering Fair 2021
 date: 2021-04-01T19:59:25.835Z
 draft: false
 featured: false